 Check out this video, does it resonate with your feelings?

 Unfortunately, certain things that you do, in an attempt to alleviate your feelings of depression, may actually be making your symptoms worse.
 When people are depressed, they often make the mistake of doing what their mood dictates, withdrawing from day to day activities, being less socially and physically active.
-Unfortunately this behaviour only serves to strengthen the depressed feelings.
+Unfortunately, this behaviour only serves to strengthen the depressed feelings.

-BWRT®, Hypnosis and CBT can teach practical techniques on how to re frame negative thinking and employ behavioural skills in combating depression.
+BWRT®, Hypnosis and CBT can teach practical techniques on how to reframe negative thinking and employ behavioural skills in combating depression.

-BWRT®, Hypnosis and CBT can also help a person suffering with depression to work through the root cause of their depression, helping them to understand why they feel a certain way, what their triggers are for depression, and what they can do to stay healthy.
+BWRT®, Hypnosis and CBT can also help a person suffering from depression to work through the root cause of their depression, helping them to understand why they feel a certain way, what their triggers are for depression, and what they can do to stay healthy.

 Some people can end up in a vicious cycle of depression.
-As illustrated, low energy levels, lack of motivation and low mood, results in not wanting to interact socially with friend or family.
+As illustrated, low energy levels, lack of motivation and low mood results in not wanting to interact socially with friend or family.
 Often a depressed person cuts back on their activities, neglecting their daily tasks, responsibilities and they will often leave the decision making to others.
-Having entered into this vicious cycle, the depressed person experiences greater isolation and loss in self confidence.
+Having entered into this vicious cycle, the depressed person experiences greater isolation and loss in self-confidence.
 This leads to increased guilt, hopelessness and a feeling of being worthless.